beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 So, now that you know how to return functions from other functions, let's take a look at how we can pass functions as an argument to other functions.

-For this example, Let's build a small function that works much like an `ifThen` statement.
+For this example, let's build a small function that works much like an `ifThen` statement.
 This function should take a boolean `condition` and a function `ifTrue`, that only runs if the `condition` is true.

 ```js
 function ifThen(condition, ifTrue) {